 PRESTON SCHOOL DISTRICT NO. I-5

 Okmulgee County, Oklahoma

 SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS - REGULATORY BASIS

-FOR THE YEAR ENDED JUNE 30, 2018
+FOR THE YEAR ENDED JUNE 30, 2021

-Jnexpended Budgeted Balance • • 1 2.334 • 2,334 5,791 Une Total Bt Expenditures B 32,249 126,198 21,561 180,008 11.826 1 11,826 548,348 Revenue 34,296 126,198 21,561 182,055 10.289 4,885 15,174 557,433 Program or Award Amount ı ₩ 1 1 • 14.160 . • 14,160 \$ 374,131 Pass Through Grantor's Project Number 764 763 763 563 564 Federal CFDA Number 10.553 10.555 10.555 .
-15.130 15.130 Federal Grantor/Pass Through Grantor/Program Title U.S. Department of Agriculture: Passed Through State Department of Education: Child Nutrition Programs: School Breakfast Program National School Lunch Program National School Lunch Program - commodities - Note 4 Total U.S. Department of Agriculture Bureau of Indian Affairs: Passed Through the Muscogee Creek Nation: Johnson O'Malley Johnson O'Malley 2016-17 - Note 1 Total Other Federal Assistance Total Expenditures of Federal Awards - Note 3 government for the year ended June 30, 2018.
-The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Note 2: Basis of Presentation - The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of the School under programs of the federal Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards(Uniform Guidance).
-Because the Schedule presents only selected portion of the operations of the School, it is not intended and does not present financial position, changes in net assets or cash flows of the School.
+Balance at Expenditures June 30, 2021 5,020 4,977 4,977 43 6,348 - 6,348 - 6,348 - 6,348 - 6,348 - 6,348 211,767 1,153,882 1,171,490 358,187 Program or Award B Amount Ju \$ 15,000 15,660 30,660 \$ 984,380 Pass Through Grantor's Project Number 563 564 799 Federal CFDA Number 15.130 15.130 15.130 Federal Grantor/Pass Through Grantor/Program Title Bureau of Indian Affairs: Passed Through the Muscogee Creek Nation: Johnson O'Malley Johnson O'Malley Three Month Money Johnson O'Malley 2019-20 - Note 1 Total Other Federal Assistance Total Expenditures of Federal Awards government for the year ended June 30, 2021.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards(Uniform Guidance).
+Because the Schedule presents only a selected portion of the Note 2: Basis of Presentation - The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of the District under programs of the federal operations of the District, it is not intended and does not present the financial position, changes in net assets, or cash flows of the District.

-Note 1: These amounts represent reimbursements for prior year expenditures which were not received until the current fiscal year.
+Note 1: This amount represents reimbursement for prior year expenditures which was not received until the current fiscal year.

 types of expenditures are not allowable or are limited as t reimbursement.
-The School has elected not to use the 10 percent de minimus indirect cost rate allowed under the Uniform Guidance. financial statements except for nonmonetary assistance noted in Note 3.
+The School has elected not to use the 10 percent de minimus indirect cost rate allowed under the Uniform Guidance. financial statements except for nonmonetary assistance noted in Note 4.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain Note 3: Summary of Significant Accounting Policies - Expenditures reported on the Schedule are reported on the regulatory basis of accounting consistent with the preparation of the combined

-Note 4: Food Distribution - Non-monetary assistance is reported in the schedule at the fair market value of the commodities received and disbursed.
+Note 4: Food Distribution - Non-monetary assistance is reported in the Schedule at the fair market value of the commodities received and disbursed.